shossains/OOPProject/doc/API-List.md

 ### Response
 * *points*: `Integer` The current total of points the user has.
 * *added*: `Boolean` Confirms that the meal has been added.
-Doesnt get returned if you set addMeal to false.
+Doesn't get returned if you set addMeal to false.

 ### Example
 ```